 Pension plans must file annual reports with the US Department of Labor.
 The report is called the "Form 5500."
 These reports contain financial and other information.
 You may obtain an electronic copy of your Plan's annual report by going to www.efast.dol.gov and using the search tool.
 Annual reports also are available from the US Department of Labor, Employee Benefits Security Administration's Public Disclosure Room at 200 Constitution Avenue, NW, Room N1513, Washington, DC 20210, or by calling 202.693.8673.
 Or you may obtain a copy of the Plan's annual report by making a written request to the plan administrator.
 Annual reports do not contain personal information, such as the amount of your accrued benefit.
-You may contact your plan administrator if you want information about your accrued benefits.
+If you want information about your accrued benefits, you may request that information from your plan administrator.
 Your plan administrator is identified below under "Where To Get More Information."